Altonormz/ASL_SpellNet/README.md

 American Sign Language Final Project README

 ## Project Description
+This project aims to develop a deep learning model for American Sign Language (ASL) recognition.
+The goal of our project was to develop a robust model for recognizing American Sign Language (ASL) letters, numbers, and symbols from video input and generating a translated character sequence.
+To accomplish this, we participated in the ASFLR Kaggle competition and advanced the state of the art.
+For our approach, we leveraged the dataset provided by the competition, which consisted of 61,955 sequences extracted from various videos.
+We implemented two models for ASL recognition: a baseline LSTM model and a more advanced transformer model.

 ## Folder Structure
 The repository is organized into the following folders:

-- `data`: Contains the data used for the project, including the ASL images and corresponding labels.
+- `data`:
-- `models`: Contains the trained models used for ASL recognition.
+- `models`:
-- `notebooks`: Contains Jupyter notebooks used for data preprocessing, model training, and evaluation.
-- `reports`: Contains project reports, including training progress, evaluation metrics, error analysis, and visualization of predictions.
-- `src`: Contains source code and utility scripts used for data processing, model architecture, and evaluation.
+    * LSTM_model
+    * Lstm_skip
+    * Transformer_model
+    * Transformer_skip
+- `notebooks`:
+    * load_dataset.ipynb - a script to load the dataset to Goggle Collaboratory /Kaggle
+    * EDA.ipynb - an EDA notebook of the dataset
+    * pltDot.ipynb - a notebook that adds the option to transform landmark data to pictures of dots or lines to use with Computer Vision models
+- `reports`:
+    * Milestone2 - a report on the progress of the project
+    * Milestone3 - a report on the progress of the project

 ## Data
-The data used for this project is located in the `data` folder.
-It includes a diverse collection of ASL images and their corresponding labels.
-The dataset was obtained from various sources, including ASL educational resources and online repositories.
-The images are in RGB format, and each image represents a specific ASL sign.
-The dataset is split into training, validation, and test sets to ensure proper evaluation of the models.
+Contains random videos with ASL sequences

 ## Models
-The trained models used for ASL recognition are stored in the `models` folder.
-The repository includes the CNN and LSTM models implemented for this project.
-The CNN model is designed to extract features from the ASL images, while the LSTM model leverages the temporal dependencies in the gestures.
-These models have been trained on the ASL dataset to learn the visual and temporal representations of different ASL signs.
+Contains Jupyter notebooks used for data preprocessing, model training, and evaluation.

 ## Notebooks
 The `notebooks` folder contains Jupyter notebooks used throughout the project.
-These notebooks cover various tasks, including data preprocessing, model training, and evaluation.
+These notebooks cover various tasks, including data extraction and preprocessing, model training, and evaluation.
 They provide a step-by-step guide to reproduce the experiments and understand the project workflow.

 ## Reports
-The `reports` folder includes project reports that document the progress, findings, and evaluation metrics.
-These reports highlight the training progress, evaluation metrics such as accuracy and loss, error analysis, and visualization of predictions.
-They provide a comprehensive assessment of the ASL recognition models and potential areas for improvement.

-## Source Code
-The `src` folder contains the source code and utility scripts used for data processing, model architecture, and evaluation.
-These scripts include functions and classes that are utilized in the notebooks and reports.
+Contains project reports we wrote throughout project milestones.

 Please refer to the individual folders for more details on their contents and how to use them for the project.